Gysin maps, duality and Schubert classes: Introduction

-Then, in Sect.~\ref{se:duality}, we push further the study of the Gysin map along \(\pi\colon\G_{d}(E)\to X\) started in~\cite{DP1}.
-We investigate the combinatorics of partitions with at most \(d\) parts and establish several formulas for Littlewood--Richardson coefficients.
-Then we establish the main new result of the present paper, namely a formula for the push-forward along \(\pi\) of the product of two Schur polynomials \(s_{\alpha},s_{\beta}\) of the universal subbundle \(U\to\G_{d}(E)\).
-This is done in Theorem \ref{thm:duality}, and should be interpreted as a relativization of the classical duality of (absolute) Schubert calculus, as well as an extension of it, since we also compute the intersection in positive degree, \textit{i.e.} when \(\abs{\alpha}+\abs{\beta}>\rk\G_{d}(E)\).
-We call it \textsl{the strong duality theorem in Grassmann bundles}.
+Then, in Sect.~\ref{se:duality}, we push further the study of the Gysin map along \(\pi\colon\G_{d}(E)\to X\) started in~\cite{DP1} to establish Theorem~\ref{theo:duality}, namely a formula for the push-forward along \(\pi\) of the product of two Schur polynomials \(s_{\alpha},s_{\beta}\) of the universal subbundle \(U\to\G_{d}(E)\).
+It extends the classical duality of (relative) Schubert calculus, since we also compute the intersection in positive degree, \textit{i.e.} when \(\abs{\alpha}+\abs{\beta}>d(n-d)\).

-Note that a related formula was established in \cite{JLP}: the push-forward of the product of a Schur polynomial of the universal subbundle times another Schur polynomial of the universal quotient bundle.
-In Sect.~\ref{se:JLP}, we show that the latter formula is a consequence of the former, using a formula for Laplace expansion of Schur functions that can be of independent interest.

-In Sect.~\ref{se:giambelli}, using the Gysin formulas of Sect.~\ref{se:gysin} and Sect.~\ref{se:duality}, we give a new derivation of the Giambelli formula for Schubert bundles.
-Previous proofs were done by Kempf--Laksov~\cite{KL}, Lascoux~\cite{Lascoux} in the framework of classical intersection theory, and Anderson--Fulton \cite{AF,Anderson} in the framework of equivariant cohomology in intersection theory.
-In \cite{AF15}, Anderson and Fulton gave also a variety of Kempf--Laksov formulas for degeneracy loci.
-Note that like the approaches of \cite{KL}, \cite{Lascoux}, \cite{AF15}, and others, our approach uses the desingularization of Schubert varieties (or degeneracy loci) by chains of projective bundles, and various Gysin formulas for them.
-In our approach however, we use two new Gysin formulas for flag bundles (Proposition 4.4 in \cite{DP1} and Proposition~\ref{prop:schur_omega}) and the reasoning is then based on the comparison of these two formulas.
-To the best of our knowledge, this method is new.

-This approach fits in a broader context than this of the present paper, and has the noteworthy feature that, like in \cite{AF15}, it should be adaptable to the symplectic and orthogonal settings, with some technical adjustments.
-The main idea is summarized in the following Figure~\ref{fig:sumup}, where we denote by \(\F(1,\dotsc,d)(E)\to X\) the bundle of flags of subspaces of dimensions \(1,\dotsc,d\) in the fibers of \(E\).

-We also recall the standard approach of Kempf and Laksov (with our notation) for comparison: